 Register to vote

-Questions?
+- Questions?
 Contact us if you have questions or contact the County Clerk office through their website or their physical office.

-The County Clerk office is located at: 1055 Monterey Street.
+You can also REGISTER AND VOTE at the SLO County Clerk office, located at: 1055 Monterey Street.
 Suite D105.
 San Luis Obispo, CA 93401 – (805) 781-5088

 Sign Up to Track Your Ballot

 California offers a free service to track your vote-by-mail ballot, get notified when it’s received by your election office!
 Track your ballot here.

 Note: Because it's election law that each person's vote is secret, the election office can't match your name to a ballot.
 Therefore can't confirm when your specific ballot was counted.